kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 ### §380.61   Operation by foreign charter operators.

-\(a\) Each foreign charter operator shall be registered under this subpart and file a prospectus under §380.25 before organizing groups for transportation on Public Charters that originate in the United States.
+\(a\) Each foreign charter operator shall be registered under this subpart and file a prospectus under [[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§380.25]] before organizing groups for transportation on Public Charters that originate in the United States.

 \(b\) Each foreign charter registered under this subpart shall comply with the other provisions of this part directed to charter operators.